 TRANSFER OF COURSES

-Moravian College welcomes applications for admission from students currently attending other colleges and universities.
+Moravian University welcomes applications for admission from students currently attending other colleges and universities.
 A student may be admitted to Moravian as a transfer student at the beginning of either the fall or the spring term.
-A candidate for transfer admission must complete the College application, submit a nonrefundable fee of $40 (unless the student uses the College's online application form, in which case the fee is waived), and secure a recommendation from the dean of students at the institution he or she is currently attending.
+A candidate for transfer admission must complete the University application, submit a nonrefundable fee of $40 (unless the student uses Moravian's online application form, in which case the fee is waived), and secure a recommendation from the dean of students at the institution he or she is currently attending.

 Candidates seeking admission for the fall term are encouraged to submit the application and supporting documents in accordance with transfer admission deadlines.

 Credit is granted for courses completed with a grade of C (2.0) or better.
 The courses must be the equivalent of courses taught at Moravian or be judged by the University to be consistent with Moravian's curriculum.
 In some cases, a portfolio review or proficiency test may be required (for example, in art or music) to determine the transferability of a particular course.

 A maximum of 80 total credit hours (20 total course units) may be transferred for credit: